Best time to visit Morocco

 Only nine miles from mainland Europe and just over three hours flying time from London, Morocco is one of the most exotic of short-haul destinations, as well as being a gateway to Africa.
 The country’s beaches, historic sites, atmospheric cities and natural wonders, as well as its rapidly improving infrastructure, have helped turn Morocco into a major tourist destination.

 So when is the best time to visit?
-Specialist tour operator Max Lawrence says the country should be divided into four climatic zones: the Atlantic coast, Rif mountains, interior and desert (see the map below).
+Specialist tour operator Max Lawrence says the country should be divided into four climatic zones: the Atlantic coast, Rif mountains, interior and desert.
 “Whenever you plan to visit you’ll find at least one region at its best, making Morocco a great year-round destination,” he says.

 Morocco’s Atlantic coast – including the beach resorts of Agadir and Essaouira and the cities of Rabat and Casablanca – enjoys a mild winter, with temperatures averaging 16-19°C. However, there is a risk of rain during these months, ensuring the coast is lush and green from mid-March to May, when temperatures average around 24°C. “Summer is an ideal time to visit the coast,” says Max.
 Sea breezes keep the beaches of Agadir and Essaouira at a comfortable 28°C even in the hottest months of July and August.
 The sunshine continues into well autumn, with temperatures around 24°C in October and into November.

 The imperial cities of Fes, Meknès and Marrakech experience Morocco’s most extreme variations of temperature.
 Max says: “July and August are extremely hot in Marrakesh, the Atlas mountains and the desert.”
-Summer 2018 coincides with Ramadan, the Muslim month of fasting.
+Spring in 2023 coincides with Ramadan, the Muslim month of fasting (22 March to 20 April).
 As a result, tourist sites will have reduced opening hours; and cafés and restaurants may remain closed during daylight hours.
 This makes it a less appealing time to visit.